 Many people are surprised to know that their home may have been a host for termites for years before ever seeing one.
 This is because termites can inconspicuously thrive in their nests and mud tubes for as many as seven years before growing their colony to the point where they have what are known as swarmer termites.

 Swarmer termites are the breeders of the colony, and will swarm in the spring, from mid-March to mid-May.
-If you see flying termites, you likely have a major termites problem and should call us immediately to schedule a professional consultation.
+If you see flying termites, you likely have a major termites problem and should call us immediately to schedule your appointment.

 To minimize the threat of termite damage, you must first know two things about termites.
 Termites are generally attracted to moist conditions, so eliminating moisture is imperative.
 Regularly clean your gutters and downspouts, divert water away from your foundation, keep wood mulch and plant cover to a minimum, and repair any leaking water sources.